- Are dachshunds easy to train?

 As your pup masters the basic commands, you may cautiously try to move the training sessions outdoors, and over time, at a local park or by the beach.

 Related post: How to Potty Train a Dachshund Puppy

 Train Steadily and Slowly

 Dachshunds are fun-loving, witty, and loyal companions.
 All they need is a little bit of time to adjust to the loving life you want to provide them with.
-It may look like it is challenging to train a doxie, and for many reasons, it probably is, but with patient and steady sessions, your pet can master almost every command.
+It may look like it is challenging to train a doxie, and for many reasons, it probably is, but with patience and steady sessions, your pet can master almost every command.

 Be firm with your doxie, but do not be negative.
 Admire its courage and cleverness, but also let it know that you are the master.
 With consistent training, your Dachshund pup can grow up to be the loving companion you always wanted in a pet.

 Related post: How To Dachshund Proof Your Home & Garden

 Training your dachshund may seem like a daunting task, but with positive reinforcement, patience, and consistency you will be able to train even the most stubborn of dachshunds.
 Just remember to have fun with it and never give up!